 - oil for frying

 - Soak chicken strips in buttermilk for about 2 hours before preparing the tender strips.
-For best result soak overnight.
+Soak overnight for the best results.

 - Make the seasoned flour by combining flour, salt, pepper, and garlic salt.
-Stir the flour until it is well blended.
+Stir until it is well blended.